scrameri/CaptureAl/paper/SubfamilySet.md

 filter.visual.coverages.sh -s mapfile.fabaceae.12.txt -t coverage_stats.txt -r Cajanus_cajan_6555reg.fasta -a 0.2 -b 0.3 -c 1 -d 6 -e 1000 -f 0 -p 0.3
 ```

-This script visualized the coverage statistics as violin plots and heatmaps (see Figures S5 and S6 for results of the second iteration), and saved a list of kept samples (`coverage_stats-taxa-*.txt`) as well as a list of kept target regions (`coverage_stats-regions-*.txt`) for sequence assembly.
+This script visualized the coverage statistics as violin plots and heatmaps (see Figure S5 for results of the second iteration), and saved a list of kept samples (`coverage_stats-taxa-*.txt`) as well as a list of kept target regions (`coverage_stats-regions-*.txt`) for sequence assembly.

 ### Step 2: Sequence assembly